rafaelurben/autohotkey-utils/README.md

 | --------------- | --------------------------------------------------------- | ---------------- |
 | DriveLetterOpen | Press and enter a drive letter to open it in the explorer | `Shift+Win+E`    |

+Example: `Shift+Win+E c` opens the C: drive in the explorer.

+Beside the drive letters, there are also some special keys for special folders:

+- `.` opens the autohotkey-utils folder
+- `~` or `-` opens the user folder

 ---

 ### Greek alphabet